aws/karpenter-provider-aws/website/content/en/preview/concepts/setup.md

 ```

 ### AllowScopedDeletion
-The AllowScopedDeletion Sid allows [TerminateInstances](https://docs.aws.amazon.com/AWSEC2/latest/APIReference/API_TerminateInstances.html) and [DeleteLaunchTemplate](https://docs.aws.amazon.com/AWSEC2/latest/APIReference/API_DeleteLaunchTemplate.html) actions to delete instance and launch-template resources, provided that `karpenter.sh/nodepool` and `kubernetes.io/cluster/${ClusterName}` tags are set.These tags must be present on all resources that Karpenter is going to delete.
+The AllowScopedDeletion Sid allows [TerminateInstances](https://docs.aws.amazon.com/AWSEC2/latest/APIReference/API_TerminateInstances.html) and [DeleteLaunchTemplate](https://docs.aws.amazon.com/AWSEC2/latest/APIReference/API_DeleteLaunchTemplate.html) actions to delete instance and launch-template resources, provided that `karpenter.sh/nodepool` and `kubernetes.io/cluster/${ClusterName}` tags are set.
+These tags must be present on all resources that Karpenter is going to delete.
 This ensures that Karpenter can only delete instances and launch templates that are associated with it.

 ```
             {